-POUs are also encouraged to report plans and progress/results in implementing the relevant recommendations included in CARB's Low-Income Barriers Study, Part B: Overcoming Barriers to Clean Transportation Access for Low-Income Residents.12 This study includes four principal recommendations and several specific action items to address the barriers faced by low-income residents to increase access to zero-emission and near-zero-emissions transportation options.
+POUs are also encouraged to report plans and progress/results in implementing the relevant recommendations included in CARB's Low-Income Barriers Study, Part B: Overcoming Barriers to Clean Transportation Access for Low-Income Residents.16 This study includes four principal recommendations and several specific action items to address the barriers faced by low-income residents to increase access to zero-emission and near-zero-emissions transportation options.

-To support implementation of the Barriers Study recommendations and other goals included in SB 350, the Energy Commission encourages POUs to include the following additional information related to low-income customers and disadvantaged communities in their IRP filings:
+To support implementation of the Barriers Study recommendations and other goals included in SB 350, the Energy Commission encourages POUs to include the following additional information related to low-income customers and disadvantaged communities in their IRP Filings:

-- Indicators used by the POU for tracking impacts and benefits of its programs on low-income customers and/or disadvantaged communities, and associated benchmarks toward achieving local, federal, and state policy goals. - Specific strategies for maximizing the contribution of energy efficiency savings in disadvantaged communities. - Transportation electrification investments, the effectiveness of these investments toward improving air quality in disadvantaged communities, and means of coordinating with local municipal authorities and air quality management or pollution control districts. - Labor, workforce, and training programs designed to provide benefits to low-income customers, including those that live in disadvantaged communities. - Financing mechanisms offered by the POU to improve access and participation of low-income customers in clean energy programs. - Efforts by the POU to increase contracting opportunities for small businesses in low-income and disadvantaged communities. - Any specific strategies used to maximize education and participation in clean energy and transportation programs for low-income customers and/or disadvantaged communities, including engagement with local community-based organizations for outreach.
+- Indicators used by the POU for tracking impacts and benefits of its programs on low-income customers and/or disadvantaged communities, and associated benchmarks toward achieving local, federal, and state policy goals. - Specific strategies for maximizing the contribution of energy efficiency savings in disadvantaged communities. - Transportation electrification investments, the effectiveness of these investments toward improving air quality in disadvantaged communities, and means of coordinating with local municipal authorities and air quality management or pollution control districts. - Labor, workforce, and training programs designed to provide benefits to lowincome customers, including those that live in disadvantaged communities. - Financing mechanisms offered by the POU to improve access and participation of low-income customers in clean energy programs.